blakeohare/crayon/Tutorials/intro-beginner/index.md

 }
 ```

-First notice that I added "args" between the parenthesis after the name of the function.
-This is called function arguments.
+Notice the `args` between the parenthesis after the name of the function.
+This is called function **arguments**.
 But because this is the main function, these are also known as command line arguments.
 Like its name implies, these are set from the command line when you execute your program.
 When you run your program, put a number at the end and this will happen:

 ```
 C:\...> crayon HelloWorld.build 9